Price: $1,371 starting

 Read on for our full Dell XPS 17 review.

 Dell XPS 17: Price and availability

-Those in need of even more graphics muscle can check out the $2,792 configuration, which ups the GPU to an Nvidia GeForce RTX 2060 Max-Q while doubling the RAM and storage to 16GB and 1TB respectively.
-We reviewed a tricked-out $2,939 version of the XPS 17, which packs a Core i7-10875H CPU, 32GB of RAM, a 1TB SSD and RTX 2060 graphics.
+Those in need of even more graphics muscle can check out the $2,849 configuration (which is often discounted by hundreds), which ups the GPU to an Nvidia GeForce RTX 2060 Max-Q while doubling the RAM and storage to 16GB and 1TB respectively.
+We reviewed a tricked-out $2,743 version of the XPS 17, which packs a Core i7-10875H CPU, 32GB of RAM, a 1TB SSD and RTX 2060 graphics.

 If you still need more RAM or storage, you can upgrade to 64GB of RAM and 2TB of storage for an extra $294 for each add-on.

 As of this writing, the latest Dell XPS 17 doesn't yet have support for the latest 11th Gen Intel Tiger Lake processors, which promise better speeds and efficiency.
 However, the Dell XPS 13 and Dell XPS 13 2-in-1 are both getting Tiger Lake refreshes, so it's possible that the new CPUs could come to Dell's biggest mainstream laptop soon.

 With a razor-sharp construction that borrows the design of its smaller XPS 13 and XPS 15 siblings, the Dell XPS 17 is one of the most elegant 17-inch laptops I’ve laid my eyes on.